-I am Oleg Pilipenko, and I no longer wait for the perfect weather to shoot.
+I am Oleg Pylypenko, and I no longer wait for the perfect weather to shoot.

 In the past, to shoot a commercial campaign of this caliber for a Swiss heritage brand like Maison Mollerus, I would have needed a Hollywood-level budget.
 Picture this: renting a vintage steam train, blocking railway tracks in the Alps, tons of artificial snow (because real snow never falls when you need it), cranes, helicopters, and a crew of 50 people freezing on set.